ranvirsahota/CT-App/README.md

 # ct_app

-A demo cognitive training app built for the elderly
+A cognitive traning app for those 60 years or older with no illness

 ## Getting Started